Sigismondo Pandolfo Malatesta: Reputation, patron of art

-Sigismondo's valour and skill as general were widely recognized by his contemporaries.
+Sigismondo's valour and skill as a general were widely recognized by his contemporaries.
 According to the Catholic Encyclopedia:

 From his childhood he was a skilful and daring soldier, and throughout his life was regarded as almost the first captain in Italy.

 He was not a religious man, and his Tempio Malatestiano, also known as San Francesco, built in Rimini, by Leon Battista Alberti and decorated by artists including Piero della Francesca and Agostino di Duccio, was essentially a lay monument to Isotta degli Atti, his lover and third wife.
 It was a landmark Renaissance building, being the first church to use the Roman triumphal arch as part of its structure.
 Sigismondo also built a notable series of fortifications in his Romagna possessions, including the Rocche ("Castles") of Rimini and Fano.

-Malatesta's reputation was largely based on Pius II's perception of him, although numerous contemporary chronicles described him as a tyrant and a womanizer: he delved in "rape, adultery, and incest".
+Malatesta's reputation was largely based on Pius II's perception of him, although numerous contemporary chronicles described him as a tyrant and a womanizer: he delved into "rape, adultery, and incest".
 Italian Renaissance historian Francesco Guicciardini defined him "enemy of every peace and well-living".
-His deeds and political manoeuvers were characterized by all the typical play of violence, intrigues and subtleties typical of Renaissance Italy; however, Sigismondo was well aware of his sins, and tried to justify them in a series of love sonnets dedicated to Isotta.
+His deeds and political manoeuvers were characterized by all the play of violence, intrigues and subtleties typical of Renaissance Italy; however, Sigismondo was well aware of his sins, and tried to justify them in a series of love sonnets dedicated to Isotta.